4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 Consider the conversation relative to the suggestions below.
 What went well?
 What would you do differently next time?

-Own your part.
-What did you do well?
-What didn’t you?
+Own our part.
+What did we do well?
+What didn’t we?

-It might be that you know—and keep to yourself—the extensive exegesis you conducted, or that the listener is wrestling with their faith and asking themselves uncomfortable questions exactly the way you hoped the Spirit would guide them.
+It might be that we know—and kept to ourselves so we didn’t sound defensive or patronizing—the extensive exegesis we conducted, or that the listener is wrestling with their faith exactly the way we hoped the Spirit would guide them.

-At the same time, maybe they have a valid point and you did cross a line.
+At the same time, maybe they have a valid point and we did cross a line.
+Maybe we told people what to do or implied they were wrong.

-Or maybe you haven't clarified with the congregation the purpose of preaching, including what you will and won’t say (see below).
+Another possibility is that we haven't clarified with the congregation the purpose of preaching, including what we will and won’t say (see below).

 No sermon is perfect.
-We can always learn with humility and grace.
+We can always own our part and adjust with humility and grace.

 Don’t Read their minds or assume they can read yours